Bug report #12406

-#2 Updated by Martin Dobias almost 5 years ago
+#2 Updated by Martin Dobias about 5 years ago

 Could you paste a snipped of code where you use QgsDistanceArea?
 I assume you didn't enable ellipsoid mode, so the measurements you get are using Euclidean distance on your coordinates.
 You probably want to do something like this:

 #3 Updated by Jens Deutschmann about 5 years ago